Online Privacy Statement

 Virginia law requires that state bodies not collect personal information about citizens unless it is required to provide services for the citizen.
 When information is collected, it must be protected from unauthorized access or disclosure and citizens have the right to know how the information is collected, used and who has access to it.

 When you browse our web site, and have not logged on to any of our online services, you browse anonymously.
 Personal information such as your name, address, social security number, phone number or email address is not collected as you browse.
 Information such as the server your computer is logged onto and your browser type is captured, but not tied to your personal identity.

-When you use Live Chat or log on to our online services, the personal information that you submit to us is captured to enable you to conduct business with the Department.
+When you log on to our online services, the personal information that you submit to us is captured to enable you to conduct business with the Department.
 The only personal information that we collect is the information that you submit to us during the process of chatting, completing an online filing, payment or registration transaction.
 In addition we collect the following information about your visit:

 - the name of the domain from which you access the Internet (for example, aol.com, if you are connecting from an America Online account);

 - the date and time you access our site.

 You are required to provide personal information in order to register, file and pay online.
 This is information that is necessary to complete the transaction with the Department.
 Once you are signed up for online services, you may be eligible to request additional services that may require you to provide additional personal information.
 Should you not desire to provide the requested personal information, we will not be able to provide you with online services.

 The information that you provide to us is used to provide a service such as filing or paying taxes, and access to your account history.
 Only the minimum amount of information necessary to conduct business with the Department is gathered.
 This information is safeguarded according to the laws of the Commonwealth of Virginia.

 Information that you provide to us on our online surveys is used to improve the online services that we offer and to determine if you are satisfied with the service we are providing.
 This information is not stored with your tax account information and is not part of your tax records.